Cooper-Frye sampling with short-range repulsion: Method

 }

-With this choice of $V^{HC}(\bvar r_i, \bvar r_j)$ we are dealing with the system of hard spheres.
-Here, $\sigma = 2 r_c$ is the hard-sphere diameter and $r_c$ is the radius.
-As discussed in Appendix~\ref{app:HS}, the equation of state of the hard-sphere system reduces to that of the excluded volume model in the dilute limit, provided that the excluded volume parameter $b$ of the latter model is taken as \eq{ b = \frac{16 \pi r_c^3}{3}. } The hard-sphere and excluded volume model equations of state are very similar at $bn \lesssim 0.1$, where $n \equiv N/V$, thus the hard-sphere model can be used to mimick the excluded volume effect if this condition is met.
+With this choice of $V^{HC}(\bvar r_i, \bvar r_j)$, one deals with the system of hard spheres.
+Here, $\sigma = 2 r_c$ is the hard-sphere diameter, and $r_c$ is the radius.
+As discussed in Appendix~\ref{app:HS}, the equation of state of the hard-sphere system reduces to that of the excluded volume model in the dilute limit, provided that the excluded volume parameter $b$ of the latter model is taken as \eq{ b = \frac{16 \pi r_c^3}{3}. } The hard-sphere and excluded volume model equations of state are very similar at $bn \lesssim 0.1$, where $n \equiv N/V$.
+Thus the hard-sphere model can mimic the excluded volume effect if this condition is met.
 As discussed below, this is the case for the particlization stage in heavy-ion collisions.

 For the case of hard-core potential~\eqref{eq:VHC} the probability density $\tilde P^{\rm coord}(\{\bvar r_i\})$ in Eq.~\eqref{eq:Pcoord} vanishes if any pair of particles overlap, i.e. if $|r_i - r_j| < \sigma$ for any $(i,j)$ pair.
 In all other cases, $\tilde P^{\rm coord}(\{\bvar r_i\}) = 1$.